 The lyric soprano Eyrún Unnarsdóttir was born in Akureyri, Iceland.
-As of season 21/22 she is a part of the solo ensemble of Luzerner Theater and has performed numerous roles there including Tatiana in «Eugene Onegin», Feldmarschallin in «Der Rosenkavalier» and Countess Almaviva in «Le nozze di Figaro».
-She will be seen this season as Dido in «Dido and Aeneas», Mimì in «La Bohème» and Arianna in «Giustino».
+As of season 21/22 she is a part of the solo ensemble of Lucerne Theatre and has performed numerous roles there including Tatiana in «Eugene Onegin», Feldmarschallin in «Der Rosenkavalier», Mimì in «La Bohème» and Countess Almaviva in «Le nozze di Figaro».
+She will be seen this season 24/25 as Elettra in «Idomeneo», Rosalinde in «Die Fledermaus» and as the title role in «Luisa Miller».

-In 2019, she made her house and role debut as the Countess in «Le nozze di Figaro» with the Icelandic Opera and was nominated as Singer of the Year at the Icelandic Theatre Awards in 2020.
+In 2019, she made her house and role debut as the Countess in «Le nozze di Figaro» with the Icelandic Opera and was nominated as Singer of the Year at the Icelandic Theatre Awards in 2020 for her portrayal of the role.

 Eyrún is a prize winner of the International Vocal Competition Kammeroper Schloss Rheinsberg for her portrayal of the role of Fiordiligi in «Così fan tutte», followed with the role of Agathe in «Der Freischütz» at Stadttheater Baden.